mattkferguson/oci-analyzeImage-func-jsonDB/README.md

-# OCI Event-Driven Image Analysis Application (with Autonomous JSON DB)
+# OCI Event-Driven Image Analysis Application (REST API Version)

 This project implements a full, event-driven pipeline on OCI.
 A web application uploads an image to a bucket, which triggers an OCI Function to perform object detection using the AI Vision service.
-The results are stored as documents in an **Oracle Autonomous JSON Database** and displayed in the web app.
+The results are stored as documents in an **Oracle Autonomous JSON Database** via REST API and displayed in the web app.

+**Key Features:**
+- **Wallet-free deployment**: Uses Oracle REST Data Services (ORDS) for simplified database access
+- **Resource Principal authentication**: No credential management required
+- **Event-driven architecture**: Automatic processing when images are uploaded
+- **Complete data consistency**: Proper cleanup of both storage and database records

 ## Architecture Diagram
 ```